-Serving as the leader of Morgan Lewis's semiconductor practice and as a member of the firm's fintech and technology practices, Andrew J. Gray IV concentrates his practice on intellectual property (IP) litigation and prosecution and on strategic IP counseling.
-Andrew advises both established companies and startups on Blockchain, cryptocurrency, computer, and Internet law issues, financing and transactional matters that involve technology firms, and the sale and licensing of technology.
+Serving as the leader of the firm's semiconductor practice and as a member of the firm's fintech and technology industry teams, Andrew J. Gray IV concentrates his practice on intellectual property litigation and prosecution and on strategic IP counseling.
+Andrew advises both established companies and startups on AI, machine learning, Blockchain, cryptocurrency, computer, and Internet law issues, financing and transactional matters that involve technology firms, and the sale and licensing of technology.
 He represents clients in patent, trademark, copyright, and trade secret cases before state and federal trial and appellate courts throughout the United States, before the US Patent and Trademark Office's Patent Trial and Appeal Board, and before the US International Trade Commission.